 Many updates are done from time to time to improve it and to enhance the user experience and WordPress 5.3 also comes with tons of enhancements for the block editor.

 The overall performance has also been improved very much.
 As compared to the earlier version.
-So let’s have a look at some of the improvements which are made in the Gutenberg block editor:
+So let’s have a look at some of the improvements that are made in the Gutenberg block editor:

 1. The Group